Helmoes/markdown-notes/Linux.md

 - /home: contains users' directories EXCEPT one special user.
 - /lib: contains system libraries.
 - /opt: contains optional installations.
+- /proc: directory is a virtual directory, allowing direct interaction with the running Linux Kernel.
 - /root: is the home directory of the specialuser called root.
 - /sbin, /usr/sbin: The sbin directories contain programs for system administration, mostly for use by the superuser.
 - /tmp: contains temporary files.